CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 ### Libraries

 The Luau community has developed many libraries to make JavaScript developers feel at home!
 These include everything from Promise recreations, to entire ports of popular JavaScript libraries.
-To make the transition easier, there’s also a [set of polyfills for common JS APIs](https://github.com/jsdotlua/luau-polyfill).
+To make the transition easier, there’s also a [set of polyfills for commonly used JS APIs](https://github.com/jsdotlua/luau-polyfill).
 Following are some libraries to try out in Luau:

 1. ::github{repo="jsdotlua/jest-lua"}
 2. ::github{repo="jsdotlua/react-lua"}